pri22296/beautifultable/README.rst

 Unreleased
 ==========

+* Updated the algorithm for calculating width of columns(better division of space among columns)
+* Added support for handling newline character
+* Added the ability to also accept bytestrings instead of unicode
 * Fixed an issue with WEP_ELLIPSIS and WEP_STRIP when using multibyte characters
-* Added support for handling newline character
-* Now also accepts bytestrings instead of unicode
+* Fixed an issue where table would not be in proper form if column_width is too low

 ==========
 0.6.0
 ==========

-* Fixed an issue where sometimes width was calculated as higher than intended
 * Added support for handling Multi byte strings
 * Added support for colored strings using ANSI escape sequences
-* On Python 2.7, all strings must be unicode
+* Added constraint where all strings must be unicode
+* Fixed an issue where sometimes width was calculated as higher than intended

 ==========
 0.5.3
 ==========

+* Added support for handing color codes using ANSI escape sequences(experimental)
 * Fixed collections ABCs deprecation warning
-* Added support for handing color codes using ANSI escape sequences(experimental)

 ==========
 0.5.2